adamcysec/shodan_lookup-ip/README.md

 This script looks up one or more ips in Shodan using a free account.

 You can utilize parameter `--bulk` if you have a paid account.
+- allows you to query multiple ips within one request

 ## Usage